-- 1. Locate the statement "The combined weight of occupants and cargo should never exceed XXX kg or XXX lbs" on your vehicle's placard. - 2.
+- 1. Locate the statement "The combined weight of occupants and cargo should never exceed XXX lbs or XXX kg" on your vehicle's placard. - 2.
 Determine the combined weight of the driver and passengers that will be riding in your vehicle. - 3.
-Subtract the combined weight of the driver and passengers from XXX kg or XXX lbs. - 4.
-The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if "XXX" amount equals 1,400 lbs (635 kg) and there will be five 150 lb (68 kg) passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs (295 kg) (since $5 \times 150 = 750$, and 1400 - 750 = 650 lbs[295 kg]).
+Subtract the combined weight of the driver and passengers from XXX lbs or XXX kg.